dotnet/docs-maui/docs/user-interface/align-position.md

 > [!IMPORTANT]
 > `LayoutOptions.Fill` generally overrides size requests specified using the  `HeightRequest` and `WidthRequest` properties.

-The following XAML example demonstrates a vertically oriented <xref:Microsoft.Maui.Controls.StackLayout> where each child `Label` sets its `HorizontalOptions` property to one of the four alignment fields from the `LayoutOptions` structure:
+The following XAML example demonstrates a vertically oriented <xref:Microsoft.Maui.Controls.StackLayout> where each child <xref:Microsoft.Maui.Controls.Label> sets its `HorizontalOptions` property to one of the four alignment fields from the `LayoutOptions` structure:

 ```xaml
 <StackLayout>